idprassides/DataCamp-Take-Home-Test/TrackProposal.md

 - Learn to distinguish the differences behind M and DAX, and how each is utilised
 - Learn how to optimise data transformation processes in Power Query through the application of M Language

-_Course Prerequiste: Some knowledge of DAX and Power Query will help the learner gain the most out of this course._
+_Course Prerequisite: Some knowledge of DAX and Power Query will help the learner gain the most out of this course._

 #### _5. Data Visualisation In Power BI (existing)_